hlminh2000/portfolio/app/timeline/ICGC_ARGO_description.md

 The International Cancer Genome Consortium Accelerating Research in Genomic Oncology (ICGC ARGO).

-I lead the frontend and public API development, working closely with designer, backend developers, business analyst and bioinformaticians to deliver a user-friendly and performant platform for researchers to submit and access and large-scale genomic and clinical data.
+I lead the frontend and public API development, working closely with a designer, backend developers, business analyst and bioinformaticians to deliver a user-friendly and performant platform for researchers to submit, access and analyze large-scale genomic and clinical data.

 Till today, ICGC Argo remains one of my favorite professional projects. ❤️